serman/alfredolambda/_posts/en/2017-12-14-amikasankey.md

 image: amicasankey
 client: DTU Technical University of Denmark

-description : Sankey diagrams using data contained in neo4j graph database.
+description : Interface based on Sankey diagrams using data from neo4j graph databases.
 Data comes from an extensive semantic analysis of scientific publications and patents.
-The goal is detecting opportunities in the field of biofuels.
+The goal is to detect opportunities in the field of biofuels.
 demo-url: http://dtu.amica-pathfinder.net/amicasankey
 categories:
   - d3